isomerpages/moe-hci/_high-school/Admission Routes.md

 <p>Applicants without prior experience are also welcome to apply.
 The school
 will assess all applicants based on the selection criteria, including assessing the potential of the applicants.</p>
+<p>Please include any relevant non-school-based awards or activities when
+completing the MOE DSA application.
+These should be additional achievements or talents gained through external activities or competitions not organized by the primary school.
+This section in the MOE DSA application form is not compulsory, and there is a limit of 10 entries.</p>
+<p>School-based information, including academic results from P5 and P6, as
+well as achievements like Edusave Awards, National School Games, and Junior Sports Academy participation, will be automatically shared.
+There is no need to input school-based information again.</p>
 <p>HCI will conduct in-person selection exercises for all DSA talent areas
 for 2025 DSA-Sec.
 Applicants who are successfully shortlisted will be notified between 17 July and 21 July 2025, and will be required to attend an interview